microsoft/spring-cloud-azure/spring-cloud-azure-servicebus-topic-stream-binder/readme.md

 #### Serivce Bus Topic Producer Properties ####

-It supports the following configurations with the format of `spring.cloud.stream.servicebus.bindings.<channelName>.producer`.
+It supports the following configurations with the format of `spring.cloud.stream.servicebus.topic.bindings.<channelName>.producer`.

 **_sync_**